 Oxwash recognises that a collaborative approach is needed, we work directly with our suppliers to build capacity and to make long-term improvements at their factories and organisations.

-In our Supplier Code of Conduct, we set high standards for our suppliers and subcontractors to ensure, among other things, that respect for human rights and labour rights in their organisations are understood and met.
-We set out our requirements for living wages, child labour, working conditions and labour rights.
+Our Supplier Code of Conduct sets high standards for our suppliers and subcontractors.
+These standards ensure that human rights and labour rights are respected and upheld in their organisations.
+We require our suppliers to comply with regulations regarding living wages, child labour, working conditions, and labour rights.

 Due Diligence Process